Linuxfabrik/monitoring-plugins/check-plugins/redfish-drives/README.md

 **Important Notes:**

+* Tested on DELL iDRAC and DMTF Simulator
 * A check takes up to 10 seconds.
 Increasing runtime timeout to 30 seconds is recommended.
 * This check runs with both HTTP and HTTPS.
 It uses GET requests only.
 * No additional Python Redfish modules need to be installed.

 **Compatibility:**

-* Tested on DELL iDRAC and DMTF Simulator
-* Linux only
+* Cross-platform

 ## Fact Sheet